-The Centre supports a range of strategies in the management of children with neurodevelopmental difficulties.
+The professionals supported by LANCuk offer a range of strategies in the management of children with neurodevelopmental difficulties.
 Key amongst them are educational, behavioural and social supports where appropriate.
-The Centre also supports where appropriate carefully fine-tuned medication support to generally help with poor ADHD symptoms in keeping with the report of the National Institute of Clinical Excellence (September 2008).
+The professionals supported by LANCuk also support, where appropriate, carefully fine-tuned medication to generally help with poor ADHD symptoms in keeping with the guidelines of the National Institute of Clinical Excellence (NICE).

 There is also evidence that in a number of children medication dosage can be lowered.
-This service is now provided from within the Learning Assessment Centre, as part of the range of strategies available for the management of people with ADHD.
+This service is now provided by professionals supported by LANCuk, as part of the range of strategies available for the management of people with ADHD.

-The range of professionals working at the Centre which include psychologists, paediatricians, psychiatrists, specialist nurse prescriber, adult psychiatrist, and school liaison officer, enables the Centre to operate a lifespan seamless Centre.
-The Centre has always taken a lifespan approach in the management of these conditions.
-This approach has recently been validated by the National Institute for Clinical Excellence (NICE) (September 2008).
+The range of professionals supported by LANCuk include psychologists, paediatricians, consultant child and adolescent psychiatrists, specialist nurse prescribers, consultant adult psychiatrists, and between them they are able to operate a lifespan seamless service.
+The lifespan approach in the management of these conditions has been validated by the National Institute for Clinical Excellence (NICE).

-The Centre has long recognised that adults with ADHD can suffer from a wide range of difficulties.
-At the Centre many adults are still seen who have transitioned from the children service.
+Professionals supported by LANCuk have long recognised that adults with ADHD can suffer from a wide range of difficulties.
+Many adults are still seen who have transitioned from the children service.